6 Steps to a Perfect Kipping Pull-Ups

-Do five swings and then try to stop in your tracks mid swing.
-This will help you to develop control over the movement.
+Do five swings and then try to stop in your tracks mid-swing.
+Those kipping pull-ups will help you to develop control over the movement.
 Practice doing five swings and then stopping dead in your tracks until you are able to stop on command.

 Lie down on the ground, face up.
 Bring your knees up toward your butt, with your feet planted on the floor.
 Practice doing a kip on the ground by bringing your feet off the ground, drawing your knees toward your chest and thrusting your hips aggressively into the air to bring your feet back down to the ground.
 In the bottom position, your hips will be high in the air.
 Practice this until it becomes a fluid, natural movement.

 Grab the bar and begin developing your swing motion, making sure that you are initiating the movement from the shoulder joint.
 After 5 swings, kip your body to bring your chin up toward the bar.
-From the top position, push your arms away from the bar to return to the bottom position.
-Move directly into your next kipping pull up.
+From the top position when performing the kipping pull-ups, push your arms away from the bar to return to the bottom position.
+Move directly into your next kipping pull-ups.

-- Not enough swing and momentum - The swing and momentum are what drive this movement.
+- Not enough swing and momentum – The swing and momentum are what drives this movement.
 Yet a lot of people don’t develop this sufficiently.
-Instead they end up wiggling their legs up to get their chin over the bar.
-From the top position they have no momentum to carry them through into the next rep.
+Instead, they end up wiggling their legs up to get their chin over the bar.
+From the top position, they have no momentum to carry them through into the next rep.

-- Not Pulling With the Arms - Often times, the person will get so caught up on the swinging and hip pop movement of the kip, that they will neglect the arm pull part of the movement.
-As a result their elbows tend to flare out as they come up.
+- Not Pulling With the Arms – Often times, the person will get so caught up on the swinging and hip pop movement of the kip, that they will neglect the arm pull part of the movement.
+As a result, their elbows tend to flare out as they come up.
 This can result in elbow pain post workout.
-To correct this, remember to pull with your arms at the same time that you kip yourself up.
+To correct the kipping pull-ups, remember to pull with your arms at the same time that you kip yourself up.
 You should also keep your elbows pointed to the floor at all times.

-Follow our 6 step progression to the perfect kipping pull up and you will have a serious advantage.
-The pull up is often the killer part of your WOD.
+Follow our 6 step progression to the perfect kipping pull-up and you will have a serious advantage.
+The pull-ups are often the killer part of your WOD.
 Learning how to kip properly will allow you to get through while the competition crumbles.

 6 Steps At a Glance

-- Hang from the bar and practice a swinging motion to move your feet 12 inches.
+- Hang from the bar and practice a swinging motion to move your feet 12 inches when performing the kipping pull-ups.
 Initiate the movement from the shoulders

 - Speed up the swinging action, making sure to keep your body straight.
 Try to move your feet about 18 inches.